-Equity and Equity-Based Compensation We believe that stock options and other forms of equity or equity-based compensation are an important long-term incentive for our executive officers and other employees and generally align officer interest with that of our stockholders.
+Equity and Equity-Based Compensation We believe that equity or equity-based compensation are an important long-term incentive for our executive officers and other employees and generally align officer and employee interest with that of our stockholders.
 They are intended to further our emphasis on pay-for-performance.

-Pursuant to the Stone Amended Agreement, commencing with fiscal year 2019, Mr. Stone is eligible to receive long term incentive (LTI) equity grants each fiscal year for a number of shares that is within the sole discretion of the Committee.
-Each annual LTI grant is to consist of time vesting and performance vesting restricted common stock units.
-Performance vesting LTI awards are to be contingent on achievement of three year revenue and EBITDA goals, based on three increasingly higher levels of attainment established by the Compensation Committee, after discussion with Mr. Stone, based on a Board approved three year operating plan.
-The highest level of attainment would require revenue and EBITDA of at least 200% of the applicable revenue and EBITDA goals set by the Compensation Committee.
-Time vesting LTI awards are to vest over three years after grant and any such awards that have not vested prior to any termination of Mr. Stone's employment shall terminate.
+Pursuant to Mr. Stone's employment agreement, Mr. Stone is eligible to receive long term incentive (LTI) equity grants each fiscal year for a number of shares that is within the sole discretion of the Compensation Committee.
+Each annual LTI grant is to consist of time vesting and performance vesting restricted stock units.
+Time vesting LTI restricted stock units are to vest over three years after grant (extended to four years beginning with RSU grants during fiscal year 2022) and any such awards that have not vested prior to any termination of Mr. Stone's employment shall terminate.
+Time vesting LTI stock option awards are to vest over four years after grant and any such awards that have not vested prior to any termination of Mr. Stone's employment shall terminate.
+Performance vesting LTI stock units are to be contingent on achievement of three year revenue and adjusted EBITDA goals, based on three increasingly higher levels of attainment established by the Compensation Committee, after discussion with Mr. Stone, based on a Board approved three year operating plan.
+The revenue and adjusted EBITDA goals each represent 50% of the performance vesting opportunity, and the levels of attainment are 50%, 100% and 200% of the applicable revenue and adjusted EBITDA goals set by the Compensation Committee.
+No performance vesting awards will vest with respect to any performance goal not met at the 50% level, and vesting of performance awards will not exceed 200% for performance above the 200% level.
 Any performance vesting awards will be earned on the third anniversary of the grant date, based on performance attainment, provided Mr. Stone is employed through such date.
-Except in connection with terminations without cause or for good reason, if Mr. Stone's employment with the Company terminates prior to the third anniversary of the applicable grant date, performance vesting units shall terminate immediately upon such termination of employment.
-Any performance vesting units shall be subject to a negative discretion clawback up into two years after the vesting date in connection with financial restatements or certain actions constituting cause.
+Except in connection with terminations without cause or for good reason, if Mr. Stone's employment with the Company terminates prior to the third anniversary of the applicable grant date, performance vesting units shall not vest and shall terminate immediately upon such termination of employment.
+Any performance vesting units shall be subject to a negative discretion clawback up to two years after the vesting date in connection with adverse financial restatements or certain actions constituting cause.
 During such two year period any underlying shares are subject to a lock up.